 Why Openness to the Holy Spirit?

 Openness to the Holy Spirit flows from the Baptism because the mystery shows what receptivity looks like: the Son of God — who has no sin — submits to the baptism of repentance, identifying himself entirely with sinful humanity and thereby sanctifying Baptism for all.
 The Holy Spirit descends as a dove; the Father’s voice speaks from heaven; the Trinity is simultaneously revealed.
-The voice at the Jordan fuses two Old Testament texts: Psalm 2:7 (“You are my Son”, royal/messianic) and Isaiah 42:1 (“my chosen one in whom I delight; I will put my Spirit on him”, servant/suffering) — establishing from the outset that Jesus’s mission is both royal and cruciform.
+The voice at the Jordan fuses two Old Testament texts: Psalm 2:7 (“Thou art my son”, royal/messianic) and Isaiah 42:1 (“my elect, my soul delighteth in him; I have given my spirit upon him”, servant/suffering) — establishing from the outset that Jesus’s mission is both royal and cruciform.
 Openness to the Spirit means willingness to be led where God leads — accepting the mission and the means He gives.
 The Jordan typology also matters: Joshua led Israel across the Jordan into the Promised Land; Jesus enters the Jordan to begin leading humanity into the true Promised Land.

 Sources: Matthew 3:16–17 · Isaiah 42:1; Psalm 2:7 (behind the Father’s voice) · John Paul II, Rosarium Virginis Mariae §21

-“To Jesus through Mary” flows from Cana because the mystery gives us Mary’s programmatic statement for the Church of every age: “Do whatever he tells you” (John 2:5).
+“To Jesus through Mary” flows from Cana because the mystery gives us Mary’s programmatic statement for the Church of every age: “Whatsoever he shall say to you, do ye” (John 2:5).
 This is the Marian disposition in its essence: she recognises the need, brings it to her Son, accepts his apparent hesitation without anxiety, and directs others entirely to him — never to herself.
 John Paul II identified these words as “the great maternal counsel which Mary addresses to the Church of every age” (Rosarium Virginis Mariae §21).
 Jesus performs his first public miracle — changing water into wine — anticipating the Eucharistic wine of the Last Supper.
 The surplus of wine (six stone jars, each holding twenty to thirty gallons: John 2:6) speaks of divine generosity that exceeds any human occasion.
 St. Louis de Montfort’s True Devotion to Mary is the theological development of this single fruit.

 Sources: John 2:1–5 · John Paul II, Rosarium Virginis Mariae §21 · St. Louis de Montfort, True Devotion to Mary